Scotland LBTT Calculator

 What is the Additional Dwelling Supplement?

 The Additional Dwelling Supplement (ADS) is Scotland's equivalent of the additional property surcharge.
 It is charged at 8% of the full purchase price when you buy an additional residential property over £40,000.
-The ADS rate increased from 6% to 8% in December 2024.
+The ADS rate increased from 6% to 8% on 5 December 2024.

 Is there first-time buyer relief in Scotland?